 It’s your responsibility to come prepared.
 If you’re sensitive, or have never been on the open ocean, please start medication the day before.
 In the US both Dramamine and Bonine are available at any drug or convenience store.
 There are more tips on our website FAQs and feel free to email us with questions.
 Thank you!

-* Fast Raft office in Breakwater Cove Marina, across the harbor from Fisherman’s Wharf
+* Fast Raft office in Breakwater Cove Marina (note: we’re not on Fisherman’s Wharf)

 * Our quiet location is a great place to watch sea otters and sea lions